AriesTropixDev/discord-bot-template/README.md

-# discord-bot-template
+# Discord Bot Template
 A repo that helps you make a discord bot.
+This template is made by node.js.
+So if you don't use this code go ahead and do it!